6 Secrets for Thriving (Not Just Surviving) Through the Holidays

 Go with an attitude of knowing that things will be what they will be.
 You can’t control other people or their actions.
 If a family member pushes the limits of your patience, ignore that and instead focus on how much you can enjoy the time you have with other family members.
 If things don’t go perfectly—and they won’t—then enjoy what you can and let the rest slide.
 You will feel a lot better about life if you can take all things a little easier.

 4. Stay out of debt.

-5. Take time for yourself.
+5. Take time for yourself to reduce holiday stress.

 6. Focus on your spiritual life.